ManixI/ludumDare54/issues.md

 only check collision for enemies if they are on screen~~ This feels weird, do the other thing, fixing player position between 1/2 and 1/5 of screen.
 Arrow controls should do very little

 player now clips though corner of platforms when falling down instead of bonking, updated platform sprite needs to reflect this

+to increase screen size, the viewport needs to be expanded over time this will require modifying when things leave memory dynamically player left bound will need to be function of viewport size